Mithila (proposed state)

-Mithila is a proposed state in India, comprising the Maithili-speaking region of Bihar The Maithili language has its own traditional script, known as Mithilakshar.
+Mithila is a proposed state in India, comprising the Maithili-speaking region of Bihar and Jharkhand.
+The Maithili language has its own traditional script, known as Mithilakshar.
 It is part of the historical Mithila region.
+The proposed state will also include Angika and Bajjika-speaking districts, which are considered to be dialects of Maithili.

-There was also a movement in the Maithili-speaking areas of Nepal for a separate state which ended in 2015, after Constitution of Nepal (2015) ensured it in form of province two.
+There was also a movement in the Maithili-speaking areas of Nepal for a separate province which ended in 2015, after Constitution of Nepal (2015) ensured it in form of Madhesh Province.

 History

 Dr. Laksman Jha and others demanded a Mithila state shortly after independence, and the former Chief Minister of Bihar, Jagannath Mishra also expressed support for the creation of the state.

 Various organisations have been formed that demand the formation of a state including the Maithil Mahasabha and the Mithilanchal Vikash Congress the former received support from Raj Darbhanga.

 Various demonstrations have taken place demanding a Mithila state with a major protest taking place in Delhi in 2009 organised by the Akhil Bharatiya Mithila Rajya Sangharsh Samiti.